garrandall/popular-music-data/tracks/love-me-right--oh-sheila--angel-city-lara-mcallen.md

 Let me love you till you get it right

-Ooh baby love me right
+Oh baby love me right
 Let me love you till the morning comes
-Ooh sugar love me right
+Oh sugar love me right
 You know I want to be the only one